BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The Blue Snowball is great for singers as long as they know how to set it up for optimal performance and knows how to angle the mic.
 You can position the mic around four inches away from the mic’s diaphragm if you have a big vocal sound.

-Then, adjust the input volume properly on your PC settings.
-Moreover, you should use a sonically high-quality neutral pop filter like the Blue Pop to control the plosives and protect the diaphragm.
+Then, adjust the sound input volume properly on your PC blue snowball settings.
+Moreover, you should use a sonically high-sound quality neutral pop filter like the Blue Pop to control the plosives and protect the diaphragm.

 You can tilt the microphone upward a bit toward your forehead for a better head tone and more projection.
 You can also angle the mic toward your mouth for maximum intelligibility and brightness.
 Then tilt it down toward your chest for robust lows and smoother highs.
 It will be best to start with position one or position two for a start.
 In this way, you can activate the -10dB PAD.